Karna23/MNIST_Digit_Recognisition/README.md

 # MNIST_Digit_Recognisition
-Digit Recognition using the MNIST data set and DNN.
+Digit Recognition using the MNIST dataset and DNN.